A summary for understanding exchange rates. Factors that affect exchange rates and the impact of exchange rates on the economy.

-- Depreciation – fall in value of exchange rate – exchange rate becomes weaker (see also: definition of devaluation and depreciation)
+- Depreciation/devaluation – fall in value of exchange rate – exchange rate becomes weaker (see also: definition of devaluation and depreciation)

-- Appreciation – increase in value of exchange rate – exchange rate becomes stronger.
+- Appreciation – increase in the value of exchange rate – exchange rate becomes stronger.

-What does this Depreciation in the value of the Pound mean?
+What is the effect of a depreciation in the value of the Pound?

 - The depreciation in the pound may discourage British tourists to travel to the US.